ThihanSG/ThiHan_GetGo/README.md

 **Possible Output:**
 ```
-Toyota Sienta Hybrid 3rd Gen with the plate: SMY7906E has been added to the fleet successfully!
+Successful output #1: Toyota Sienta Hybrid 3rd Gen with the plate: SMY7906E has been added to the fleet successfully!
-The following car with the plate SMY7906E already exists, please enter a different plate
+Unsuccessful output #1: The following car with the plate SMY7906E already exists, please kindly enter a different number plate
 ```

 ### 3. `viewAllAvailableCars()`